xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

 - Contact information is properly filled in Store Setup > Contact information section;
 - If you want to use SMTP server for email notifications, set it up in Store setup > Email notifications > E-Mail transfer settings section;
 - Migration Wizard does not transfer existing Gift Certificates and Testimonials.
 Make sure you have copied them from the X-Cart 4 store manually;
 - Migration Wizard does not transfer any sales taxes or tax classes.
 Make sure you have configured them manually.
-(If you don’t see Sales Tax line in Taxes section - install free modules «Sales Tax» and «VAT Tax» in the «My Addons» section);
+(If you don’t see Sales Tax line in Taxes section - install free addons «Sales Tax» and «VAT Tax» in the «My Addons» section);
 - Make sure you filled in SEO information in the 'Store setup' > 'SEO settings' section in the admin area.

 The points above are required to check before switching your existing store with X-Cart 5, but they are not limited to them.
 You may need to check other parts of the store depending on what functionality is heavily used by your clients.